 What I can do however is give you some pointers for handling this most difficult time.

-Let’s look at how you go about nudging your ex boyfriend into considering the idea of getting back with you.
+Let’s look at how you go about nudging him into considering the idea of getting back with you.

 This is Not a Time for Communication